Comment on page

 VoIP is the technology behind Rocket.Chat voice-as-channel feature.

 Voice over Internet Protocol refers to the standards that facilitate voice-based phone calls using an internet connection instead of a local telephone company.
 Through VoIP technologies, Rocket.Chat is able to incorporate telephony-based communication protocols into its applications, promoting the transition between analog and digital technologies.

-In a contact center environment, Voice is an important and influential channel.
-Agents using OmniChannel stack should be able to make audio/video calls to external PSTN networks, cellphone networks, and VoIP endpoints supporting SIP protocol.
+In a contact center environment, Voice is an essential and influential channel.
+Agents using an omnichannel stack should be able to make audio/video calls to external PSTN networks, cellphone networks, and VoIP endpoints supporting SIP protocol.

 - The agent connects to Opensource SIP PBX Asterisk.
 Using the agent configuration, an agent registers to the partner’s/customer’s SIP Server.
 Agent endpoint operates as any SIP endpoint and is able to receive or make a call via customer PBX.

-- ACD (Automatic Call Distribution) queues, wait-treatment, etc are managed by the customer’s/Partner’s PBX.
-Reaching out to external networks (PSTN/Mobile Network/Another SIP Server, is handled at customer’s/Partner’s PBX.
+- ACD (Automatic Call Distribution) queues, wait-treatment, etc, are managed by the customer’s/Partner’s PBX.
+Reaching out to external networks (PSTN/Mobile Network/Another SIP Server, is handled at the customer’s/Partner’s PBX.